Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 # 3 options for method:
 # 1. Dynamic: allow flexible, efficient weighting from both transformer and MLP,
 # 2. meta: for a much more in-depth weighting from both model,
-# 3. calibration: allow calibrating probability for both model outputs based on MLP perspective weights assembling.
+# 3. calibration: allow calibrating probability for both model outputs based on both best weights assembling.

+agreement = main_model.agreement
 calibrated_probability = main_model._handle_distributed_connections(probs, attn_weights, sequence_input, agreement)
 ```
+Note: this calibrated_probability is later used to calculate confidence and chosen output based on given label_map.

-6. As an option, You can add more feature's directly to what it should predict, behave using rules you have given, Create a visual dashboard, and much more.
+6. As an option, You can add more feature's directly to what it should predict, behave using rules you have given, Create a visual dashboard, create a distributed mesh of this agent, and much more features you can try.

 # Detailed process of Alpha-computing: